Thajeepan-Rathiharan/Digital-Library/README.md

 ### HTML WC3 Markup Validation Service

 First the website was put through the [HTML WC3 Markup Validation Service](https://validator.w3.org/) and it came back with no errors on the html validator.
+It shows that some warnings, but they aren't anything major that distrups the loading time of the website, nor does it affect the content that is shown.

 ![HTML validation](./IMG/html_checker.jpg)

 ### CSS WC3 Markup Validation Service

 Then the website was also put through the [CSS WC3 Markup Validation Service](https://www.cssportal.com/css-validator/) and it came back with no errors on the css validator.
+It came back with a warning and an error, but the errors are showing up as the CSS rules shown aren't linked to the html as they don't appear until the element appears when clicking on one of the genre options.

 ![CSS validation](./IMG/css_check.jpg)